israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 _You can contain any data types in an array, also nest it with other arrays or objects._

 #### Functions
+ A set of statements that can be executed together and reusable, in JavaScript it is more special as functions are first-class objects which mean we can use any function as a value like others data types, so we can do (almost) everything to them, e.g. Assigning them to variables, Pass them as arguments to other functions, return another function from them. , So these are powerful ways to use them.

 #### Math object